• Home

 Petra Marriott Hotel in Wadi Musa Jordan

-On average, we paid US$180 and upwards per night for accommodation in Jordan.
-It was also difficult to find boutique accommodation – it seems like there is a major gap to be filled between the upscale chain hotels and budget-friendly backpacker hostels.
+We did however find that it was difficult to find boutique accommodation with fewer rooms – it seems like there is a major gap to be filled between the upscale chain hotels and budget-friendly backpacker hostels.

 10. Some trails in Petra are off-limits